Avery-Nguyen/DEBATR/planning/INFO.md

     - as above, but POST request.
 Not sure why they have both.

 - Our database routes
-  - /api/games/ POST
+  - /api/rooms/ POST
-    - Post game records after results are in
+    - Post room records after results are in
-  - /api/games GET
+  - /api/rooms GET
-    - Retrieve game results
+    - Retrieve room results
   - /api/users/ POST
     - Create an account
   - /api/users/ GET